When you go freelance, you'll want to attract as many clients as possible. It might mean taking on anything and everything that comes your way.

 1. Do they pay on time?
 Are they late payers?

-Late payment from clients is a very common problem.
-If it happens once or twice, and is delayed by no more than a month – it's not an issue.
-But if it's common, and the money isn't showing up for months on end, that's a serious issue.
+Late payment from clients is a widespread problem.
+If it happens once or twice and is delayed by no more than a month – it's not an issue.
+But if it's familiar, and the money isn't showing up for months on end, that's a serious issue.

 If the client is unwilling to compromise and you're concerned things will never change for the better, it's probably a good time to move on.

 2. Do they cause lots of stress?